 Various factors contribute to the endangerment of bees.
 These factors include:

 Related: For more about bees, check out our compilation of fascinating bee facts about our buzzy friends.
 Our list of bee quotes and sayings will also resonate as you read on and consider the plight of the bees at human hands.

 The shifts in weather and temperature affect the different species of bees at varying levels.
 Just as climate change is affecting humans, it's also affecting bees and their pollinating outputs.

-Bees of considerable size like bumblebees, carpenter bees, and the eastern honeybees are more affected by the rise in temperature because they have a low resistance to heat.
+Bees of considerable size, like bumblebees, carpenter bees, and eastern honeybees, are more affected by the rise in temperature because they have a low resistance to heat.
 The decline in the large species of bees, especially bumblebees, results in reduced long-distance pollination.